Split PDFs by page range, every-page, every-N, or bookmarks

 Predictable filenames with variable substitution

 Every output file is named according to a template you supply.
-The available variables:
+The available variables for range, every-page, and every-N modes:

 Examples: